 1.4 Variables

 Each of the columns in the height_exp data frame can be thought of as a different variable.
 Variables are placeholders for some value, whether we know it or not.
 For example I can say “my weight is x pounds”, or “this data represents a response provided by experimental subject x”.
-Ir our data, our variables take on different values from trial to trial, and the values of these variables tell us about the different outcomes and conditions associated with the trial.
+In our data, our variables take on different values from trial to trial, and the values of these variables tell us about the different outcomes and conditions associated with the trial.
 In this section we are going to discuss different aspects of variables, especially as they pertain to the analysis of experimental data.

 1.4.1 Populations and samples